wiseorcool/Project-1-Team-4/README.md

 # Project-1-Team-4

 Background:
 • Dates: Crime data has been collected from the official Los Angeles City website using APIs.
-The dataframe time period is from Feb 10, 2024 to Apr XX , 2024.
+The dataframe time period is from Feb 10, 2024 to Mar 31 , 2024.
 • Data size: More than 900,000 rows are present in the dataset, collecting over 4 years of crime history from L.A.
 • COVID-19 official start date in California is Mar 11, 2020, when the first death for Coronavirus was reported.
 (1)
 • COVID-19 official end date in California is Mar 31, 2023, according to the news.
 (2)